-“Affordable” means that the premium you pay for just your portion of the family’s coverage has to be less than 9.78 percent of your household income in 2020 (this percentage is indexed annually; it was 9.86 percent for 2019).
+“Affordable” means that the premium you pay for just your portion of the family’s coverage has to be less than 9.83 percent of your household income in 2021 (this percentage is indexed annually).
 This can be a significant issue for employees who pay a lot to add dependents to their plan.

 [Note that “your portion” refers to the amount that’s payroll deducted from your wages; it does not count the portion of your premium that your employer pays on your behalf.
 Most employers pay a substantial chunk of their employees’ premiums, but the amount that they pay towards coverage for spouses and dependents varies considerably from one employer to another.]